Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average combat setup

-His ground special leaves a kind of a force field which lingers a few seconds after the attack animation has ended, potentially allowing multi-tasking.
+His ground special leaves a kind of a force field which lingers a few seconds after the attack animation has ended, potentially allowing slight multi-tasking.

-### Other notes

-He might be able to slightly speed up his regular running Speed with Heavenly Sash by sidestepping out of C1 repeatedly.

 ## Dian Wei